jspaezp/elfragmentador/README.md

 - Decouple to a different package with less dependencies the inference side of things
 - Make a better logging output for the training script
-- Complete dosctrings and add documentation website
+- Complete dosctrings and add those to documentation website
 - Allow training with missing values (done for RT, not for spectra)
-- Migrate training data preparation script to snakemake
-  - In Progress

 #### Possible

 - Add neutral losses specific to some PTMs
 - consider if using pyteomics as  a backend for most ms-related tasks
-- Translate annotation functions (getting ions) to numpy/torch
+- Translate annotation functions (getting ions) to numpy/torch (if 3k/seconds is too slow ...)
-- Add weights during training so psms that are more likel to be false positives weight less
+- Add weights during training so psms that are more likely to be false positives weight less (singletons or high Q-val)

 #### If I get time